-Here a grid has been placed on the image to help keep track of sampling
+In the image above, a grid has been placed on the image to help keep track of sampling.
+This can be added using the ??option?? in NIS-Elements.

 On the right hand side a position list can be populated.
-This position list is part of the ‘NDacquisition’ tab – xyz position lists can be generated, imported and, saved from this tab
+This position list is part of the ‘NDAcquisition’ tab – xyz position lists can be generated, imported and, saved from this tab.

-Use the NIS-Elements help tool to work out how and why you would want to:
+Use the NIS-Elements help tool to provide more information on:

-Find out about NDacquisition

-Manually select regions of interest in data
+NDAcquisition.